chipsalliance/rocket-chip/README.md

     $ # Make sure the submodules have the correct versions
     $ git submodule update --init --recursive

-If riscv-tools version changes, you should recompile and install riscv-tools according to the directions in the [riscv-tools/README](https://github.com/riscv/riscv-tools/blob/master/README.md).
+If rocket-tools version changes, you should recompile and install rocket-tools according to the directions in the [rocket-tools/README](https://github.com/freechipsproject/rocket-tools/blob/master/README.md).

-    $ cd riscv-tools
+    $ cd rocket-tools
     $ ./build.sh
     $ ./build-rv32ima.sh (if you are using RV32)